xuanyshi/llm-evidence-triangulation/README.md

 ## Instructions

 - Use `notebooks/pubmed_fetcher_function.py` for acquiring texts for title and abstract from PubMed.
-- Use `notebooks/extraction_matching.py` for name entity extraction, relation extraction, and exposure/outcome filtering.
+- Use `notebooks/extraction_matching.py` for name entity extraction, relation extraction, and exposure/outcome mapping and filtering.
+- Codes were running on google colab.
+Thus it is preferred to copy and paste to a notebook environment.

 ---